sclinede/blood_contracts-instrumentation/README.md

 ## Usage

 Most of the time you will use only BloodContracts::Instrumentation.configure call.
-It gives you access to instrumentation config and add different instruments to different types by name.
+It gives you access to instrumentation config and adds different instruments to types by name.
-First argument is a String or Regex which will be checked against all Refinement types.
+First argument is a String or Regex which will used to find relevant Refined type to attach.
 The second argument is the actual "instrument".

 The simplest instrument is just a lambda with 1 argument _session_, but in advanced case, you could implement "instrument" as a class.

 For example, we use [Yabeda](https://github.com/yabeda-rb/yabeda) for instrumentation.
 So you could introduce Yabeda instrument for that:

 ```ruby
 # config/initializers/contracts.rb